 Lactation is a natural body response in women who have recently delivered a baby.
 But, what if your breasts start discharging milk even if you are not pregnant or breastfeeding?
-Lactation without pregnancy could be a side effect of some medications or a pituitary gland disorder.
+Some mothers might have breast milk leakage even after a year after weaning their baby.
+But in some cases, lactation without pregnancy could be a side effect of some medications or a pituitary gland disorder.

 In this MomJunction post, we tell about the other possible causes of inappropriate discharge of milk, its diagnosis, treatment, and preventive steps.